-Pursuant to the requirements of NEPA (40 CFR 1506.6, 2021), this EA is subject to public involvement.
-USCG has invited and encouraged agencies, organizations, and members of the public with a potential interest in the Proposed Action to participate.
-USCG is distributing the Draft EA for a 30-day public review and comment period.
+Pursuant to the requirements of NEPA (40 CFR 1506.6, 2021), this EA was subject to public involvement.
+USCG invited and encouraged agencies, organizations, and members of the public with a potential interest in the Proposed Action to participate.
+USCG distributed the Draft EA for a 30-day public review and comment period spanning from June 9 to July 11, 2022.
 The Notice of Availability announcing the availability of the Draft EA was published in the Coast Guard Local Notice to Mariners.
-The Draft EA is available for review online at: https://go.usa.gov/xuGjD.
+The Draft EA is available online at: